th7mo/notes/rekordbox.md

 Rekordbox has performance mode and export mode.
 Performance mode is for live mixing and export mode is for preparing tracks, playlists and sets.
 Put tracks in a playlist and click the sync manager button in the left bottom of the screen.
-In the new popup dialog playlists can be selected and exported to the desired USB drive.
-If it is the first time export mode is being used, check the checkbox 'Synchronize Playlists With a Device' in the right top of the dialog.
+In the new popup dialog playlists can be selected and exported to a desired USB drive.
+If it is the first time export mode is being used, check the 'Synchronize Playlists With a Device' checkbox in the right top of the popup dialog.

 To sync changes made with the DJ equipment (like new hot ques) click the 'Cue Grid Info' arrow pointing towards the 'Rekordbox' column.